tregoning/WebFonts/README.markdown

 	allow you to set this particular header.

 	* App Engine when combined with it's Memcache service create an incredibly fast, reliable and scalable way of delivering web fonts for free.
-(Arround 8 and a half million font deliveries per day)
+(Around 8 and a half million font deliveries per day)

 # Setting up WebFonts